 In April 1990, the crew of the space shuttle Discovery successfully launched and deployed the Hubble Space Telescope.
 In May, its first image was released, showing a more clearly resolved star (HD96755 in the open cluster NGC 3532) compared to ground-based telescope observations.
 However, as institute staff collaborated with NASA and the scientific community to analyze additional data in the months that followed, they realized that Hubble’s primary mirror had an aberration; the images it returned were not perfectly focused.

 Staff at the institute worked to implement software that allowed scientists to accurately revise Hubble’s data, providing improved images to the scientific community and the public.
-The issue was completely resolved during the first servicing mission in December 1993, which included the installation of the Corrective Optics Space Telescope Axial Replacement (COSTAR), correcting Hubble’s optics and immediately clarifying the data.
-NASA astronauts completed four additional servicing missions through 2009, replacing and upgrading the majority of Hubble’s instruments and increasing its resolution, power, and efficiency each time, allowing the telescope to become one of the world’s most productive scientific instruments.
+The issue was completely resolved during the first servicing mission in December 1993, which included the installation of the Corrective Optics Space Telescope Axial Replacement (COSTAR) and the Wide Field Planetary Camera 2 (WFPC 2), correcting Hubble’s optics and immediately clarifying the data.
+NASA astronauts completed four additional servicing missions through 2009, replacing and upgrading Hubble’s instruments with improved optics and increasing its resolution, power, and efficiency each time, allowing the telescope to become one of the world’s most productive scientific instruments.

 Hubble’s success is due in part to STScI’s data archive, established at the outset of the mission in 1990.
 The archive was expanded to include data from other ultraviolet and optical space astronomy missions in 1997 and was renamed the Multi-mission Archive at Space Telescope (MAST).
 STScI provides secure storage and reliable retrieval services for observation data, creates user-friendly and scientifically useful search tools, and offers support services to the astronomy community.
 Today, MAST has a user community of more than 10,000 astronomers around the world.
 In addition to Hubble data, MAST houses the data of more than 20 missions in the ultraviolet, optical, and near-infrared wavelength range.
 In 2012, MAST was renamed in honor of Maryland’s U.S. Senator Barbara A. Mikulski, who was a steadfast supporter of NASA, the Hubble Space Telescope, and the Space Telescope Science Institute.